 Cross claim recoveries reduced year on year from 2012/13 to 2015/16, both in absolute terms and as a percentage of gross payments.
-In 2016/17, there was a material increase in the level of cross-claim recoveries.
-There was a further increase in 2017/18.
+The subsequent three years have seen successive increases in the level of cross-claim recoveries.

-Over the seven-year period, cross claim recoveries have been approximately 3.0% of claims awards.
+Over the eight-year period, cross claim recoveries have been approximately 3.2% of gross payments.

-In light of the additional year of experience, we have now increased our assumption for crossclaim recoveries to be 2.5% of claims awards (31 March 2017: 1.5%).
+In light of the additional year of experience and given the continued improvement in the level of recovery activity in each of the last three years, we have now increased our assumption for cross-claim recoveries to be 3.0% of claims awards (31 March 2018: 2.5%).